 Pressure sores are more likely to develop in people who are undernourished or who leak urine or faeces involuntarily (are incontinent).
 Being undernourished makes the skin thin, dry, rigid, and more likely to tear or break.
 Being incontinent exposes the skin to moisture from urine and faeces, which can lead to irritation and pressure sores.

 Keeping mobile and moving is important for your skin.
 Movement increases blood supply to tissue and means you are not staying in bed in one position for too long.
-To avoid pressure sores, you should move regularly and check your skin.
+To avoid pressure sores, try to move regularly and check your skin.

 - Do what you can for yourself, as long as you can do it safely, such as showering, dressing and walking to the toilet.